 Arvind Krishnamurthy is the Short-Dooley Professor in the Paul G. Allen School of Computer Science & Engineering.
-His research interests span all aspects of building effective and robust computer systems, in the context of both data centers and Internet-scale systems.
+His research interests are in building effective and robust computer systems in the context of both data centers and Internet-scale systems.
 More recently, his research has focussed on programmable networks and systems for machine learning.
-He is an ACM fellow, a past program chair of ACM SIGCOMM and Usenix NSDI and serves on their technical steering committees, is the Vice President of Usenix, and serves on the ICSI and CRA boards.
+He is an ACM fellow, a past program chair of ACM SIGCOMM and Usenix NSDI, is the Vice President of Usenix, and serves on the ICSI and CRA boards.

 - Programmable networks (e.g., iPipe, IncBricks, FlexNIC, FlexSwitch, Approx. Fair Queueing),

 - Distributed systems for the datacenter (e.g., SpecPaxos, Tapir),

 - Systems for machine learning (e.g., TVM, Nexus, MCDNN, DNN specialization).